midibox/mios32/apps/tutorials/016_aout/README.txt

   o $MIOS32_PATH/modules/notestack: a note stack handler which stores
     received Notes in a stack, so that it is possible to recall the note number and velocity of still played notes when a key is released

+Modules are added to the project from the Makefile (-> see comments there)

 AOUT Driver